Skip About Menus

 The social fabric of this agency is the key to our success, and the strength of any social network rests on understanding and valuing each member.
 We are committed to providing opportunities that expand our awareness of the people of NSA and that celebrate who we are.
 We achieve this in part through our Special Emphasis programs.

 The term Special Emphasis comes via federal regulations that mandate programs to promote equal employment opportunity.
-In accordance with these regulations, the National Security Agency manages programs for:
+In accordance with these regulations, the National Security Agency manages the following Employee Resource Grougs (ERGs):

 Examples of recent presentations we have sponsored are: